rebelsky/csc151/outlines/overviews/homogeneous-lists.md

-* Context: What and Why Lists?
+* Context: What and why lists?
-* Building Lists.
+* Building lists.
-* Mapping Lists.
+* Mapping lists.
-* Other List Operations.
+* Other list operations.
-* Lab.